 If this resonates with you and you would like to be part of the Pregnancy Teachers community then drop me an email and introduce yourself.
 I will add you to the teachers mailing list and you will receive an invite to the next Pregnancy Yoga Teachers Monthly Sadhana.

 We meet monthly for 90-minute sessions – each session, facilitated by me, offers an opportunity for meditation, contemplation and discussion around the many themes and challenges that face pregnancy yoga teachers.

 All sessions take place online via Zoom so that you can join from anywhere in the UK.

-Sessions take place once a month on Friday evenings at 8.30pm.
 Sessions are recorded and the audio recording is made available to everyone that has registered and booked the session.

 To register please send me your email to firstname.lastname@example.org along with a little info about your pregnancy teaching experience and location. and I will add you to the mailing list.

 To book your place each month simply click the payment button below.

 In light of the lock-down and closure of pregnancy classes.
 I have decided to change the content for our November gathering to support pregnancy yoga teachers with moving your classes and offerings online.